This file part of www.watertownhistory.org

 Mr. Graebner has always been deeply interested in

-charitable lines Mr. Graebner has been particularly active and is an earnest
+Mr. Graebner has been particularly active and is an earnest and untiring worker

-treasurer of the Evangelical Lutheran Joint synod of Wisconsin and other
+Evangelical Lutheran Joint synod of Wisconsin and other states.

 He is also a member of the board of trustees of the Northwestern College of Watertown, Wisconsin,